dangreaves/gatsby-adapter-aws/README.md

 ## Server-side Rendering (SSR)

-If your Gatsby site includes a `getServerData` export on any of the pages, then Gatsby will export an "SSR engine" function for deployment (see [Using Server-side Rendering (SSR)
+If your Gatsby site includes a `getServerData` export on any of the pages, then Gatsby will export an "SSR engine" function for deployment (see [Using Server-side Rendering](https://www.gatsbyjs.com/docs/how-to/rendering-options/using-server-side-rendering/)).
-](https://www.gatsbyjs.com/docs/how-to/rendering-options/using-server-side-rendering/)).
 This function is responsible for rendering the data for your SSR pages, both in HTML format (for document requests) and in JSON format for page-data requests.

 This adapter treats the SSR engine just like a Gatsby Function.
 You can use AWS Lambda or AWS Fargate to process the requests.
 If you have a small site, then Lambda (the default) should be enough, but if you have a large site (and thus a large SSR function), you may want to use AWS Fargate.